wvanderp/GoldDiggersLog/sessions/Session 7.md

 while [[Traris]] splits from the group to "do some parents", eur and Dan go inside the ask for [[Captain Staget]]

-He doesn't know anything about [[Isona]].
+He doesn't know anything about [[Isona Silverspeak|Isona]].
 But he doesn't know everything off the top of his head.
 When he checks his papers, he finds a file missing two days ago.

 then we ask him about the [[mind flayer|tentacle monster]]. he is not happy that we did not finish the job.